contao-community-alliance/contao-multicolumnwizard-bundle/README.md

 [![Latest Version on Packagist](http://img.shields.io/packagist/v/menatwork/contao-multicolumnwizard-bundle.svg)](https://packagist.org/packages/menatwork/contao-multicolumnwizard-bundle)
 [![Installations via composer per month](http://img.shields.io/packagist/dm/menatwork/contao-multicolumnwizard-bundle.svg)](https://packagist.org/packages/menatwork/contao-multicolumnwizard-bundle)

+# ❗This repository will not be continued
+You can find the current version here: https://github.com/contao-community-alliance/contao-multicolumnwizard-bundle

 # MultiColumnWizard

 The MultiColumnWizard is a widget for mapping several fields of the same and/or different type (input type) in a DCA element.
 The individual fields of the MCW are listed column by column in the backend and can be extended row by row as a group.
 The arrangement corresponds to a multidimensional array of the form array[rows][fields], which is stored in the database as a serialized array.
 The widget is almost identical to MultiTextWizard or MultiSelectWizard.
 It extends the functionality of any widget.